tatey/bootstrap_form/README.md

 # BootstrapForm

-A very simple form builder for rails that renders inline errors.
-You have complete control over the markup with the familiar form builder DSL.
+A very simple form builder for rails that makes few assumptions about your markup.

+1. You want to wrap inputs in a group
+2. You want to render inline errors
+3. You like Bootstrap

 This library has been extracted from the [Tug](https://tugapp.com) project.

 ## Installation